dart-archive/www.dartlang.org/src/site/articles/serialization/index.markdown

 featuring code from examples in
 [this GitHub repo](https://github.com/nicolasgarnier/dart-serialization-samples).

-The examples show how to serialize and deserialize Person objects.
+The examples serialize and deserialize Person objects.
 When defined in Dart code, the Person class looks like this:

 {% prettify dart %}